 - Enroll in courses which will transfer within your major - check general catalog of the school you are transferring to for degree requirements and articulation to ensure course equivalencies.
-Your academic advisor can be a big help.
+Your academic advisor at your new school can be a big help.

-- Get financial aid paperwork completed and sent as soon as it becomes available (usually after the first of the year).
+- Get financial aid paperwork completed and sent as soon as it becomes available.
 The school to which you transfer will often require a supplemental application form.

 - Students transferring with less than 30 credit hours will need to include their high school transcripts and ACT scores with their admissions application.

-- Plan to send another transcript once your final grades and degree have been posted to your transcript (May or August, depending on when you complete the degree requirements).
+- Plan to send another transcript once your final grades and degree have been posted to your transcript.

-- Online applications are usually not processed until the fee has been paid - either by mail or credit card.
+- Online applications for admission are usually not processed until the fee has been paid.

-- Start requesting letters of recommendation from your professors and/or advisors.
+- Start requesting letters of recommendation.
 You may need them for scholarship or departmental applications.